lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

-Now that you've created several models, you need to do some tidying and back-transforming.
+Now that you've created several models, you need to do some tidying, adding confidence intervals, and transforming.
 Tidying mixed effects models requires the `broom.mixed` package.
-Back-transforming by exponentiating is required as the model uses a binary outcome.
-Exponentiating converts the estimates to odds.
-Finally keep only the important and relevant variables.
+You'll also need to transform the estimates by exponentiating, since the model uses a binary outcome.
+Exponentiating converts the estimates from log-odds to odds ratios.

 A model has been created for you already called `main_model`.